mholt/binding/README.md

 ---------

 - Deserializes form, multipart form, or JSON data from requests
-- Not middleware: just a function call or two
+- Not middleware: just a function call
 - Usable in any setting where `net/http` is present